Leone717/museum_of_candy/README.md

 # museum-of-candy

-A candy website  built with HTML, CSS and JavaScript
+This is a simple webpage sample using Html and CSS with Bootstrap.

+Navs, Grid and Flexbox.